 The length of a temporary out-of-class assignment is defined by Government Code 20480.
 In accordance with the Government Code, any employee who is assigned to temporarily perform the full range of duties for a vacant position allocated to a higher salary range will receive a 5% increase in pay for hours worked while on temporary duty.
 The increase will be effective after a number of days between 10 and 30 as determined by the City Manager acting upon recommendation of the department head.
 Such assignment will be made in writing, and the employee assigned must meet the minimum qualifications of the higher classification.
-This temporary assignment is not to exceed a period of 960 hours or six (6) months, whichever occurs sooner, unless an extension is approved by the Personnel Officer, and does not form the basis for a reclassification request.
-Upon completion of the out-of-class assignment, the employee will return to their previous salary.
+This temporary assignment is not to exceed a period of 960 hours or six (6) months, whichever occurs sooner, unless an extension is approved by the Out-of-class assignment, the employee will return to their previous salary.
 For the purposes of this section, a "vacant position" does not refer to a position that is temporarily available due to another employee's leave of absence.